empiremay/Labyrinth_robot/README.md

 # Labyrinth_robot
-Arduino Project, done in colaboration with @empiremay
+Arduino Project, done in colaboration with @mjcs-95

 # Labyrinth dimensions
 The Labyrinth was a 5x5 matrix of square cells.